SashimiSaketoro/thrml-rs/crates/thrml-sphere/docs/BYTE_DIFFUSION_RESEARCH.md

 ```
 L_tree = ||compress(bytes_i) - compress(bytes_j)||^2 * (1 - tree_distance(i,j))
 ```
-Where `tree_distance` is normalized path distance in hypergraph.
+Where `tree_distance(i,j) ∈ [0,1]` is the normalized path distance in the hypergraph.
+Siblings (distance ≈ 0) are heavily penalized if far apart in compressed space, while distant nodes (distance ≈ 1) contribute little to the loss.

 ### 3. Connection to VQ-VAE / Discrete Diffusion